 With most private sector jobs, you can apply for a job, wait for an interview and find out if you received the position after the interview.
 However, with Postal Service employment after you apply, there is the added step of the exam or as the Postal Service sometimes refers to it, the assessment.
 Exams are used for screening and selecting potential employees.
 The interview takes place after the exam and is therefore the final step before hiring.
 The score on your exam will determine whether you are called in for an interview.
 Therefore, it is very important to score as high as you possibly can on the exam.
 That is the purpose of this Guide and the separately downloadable "Postal Service Practice Tests".
 Most individuals attempt to take the Postal Service exams with no practice and no preparation.
 That is why many individuals do not pass the various Postal Service exams.
-A passing score is 70%, but you want to score as high as you can to ensure that you are called in for an interview.
+You want to score as high as you can to ensure that you are called in for an interview.

 ELECTRONIC TESTING - The Postal Service has been in the process of converting its various exams to an electronic version instead of the traditional paper and pencil.
 Eventually, it is believed that all Postal Service exams will be completed electronically.
-This simply means that AFTER you apply and you are then given instructions to take a particular exam, that exam will be completed electronically at a computer instead of the traditional paper and pencil.
-For example, exam 473E simply means exam 473 Electronic.
-So if you see an exam with an E at the end, that simply means it is now an electronic exam (473E & 955E).
+This simply means that AFTER you apply and you are then given instructions to take a particular exam, that exam will be completed electronically at a computer, smartphone, tablet, etc. instead of the traditional paper and pencil.
 This conversion process does not carry a great deal of significance to the exam taker.